MarryUsCaroline

 7. Can you write personal vows that are about us?

-12. Are weddings the only ceremonies you do?
+9. Are weddings the only ceremonies you do?

-13. Do you travel to destination weddings?
+10. Do you do destination weddings?

-21. What will you wear to the ceremony?
+16. What will you wear to the ceremony?

 1. What is a Marriage Officiant?